- Tour Schedule

 Ships In The Forest is awash with the subtlest background sounds of raindrops and birdsong: one of the benefits of recording at home, far from the soundproofed void of your common or garden recording studio.
 Which is not to suggest that Casey's coasting on the back of the release of Ships In The Forest either.

 This month she's off to Nashville to record a CD with John Doyle (her old band mate from Solas) and Dirk Powell (an American old time fiddle player who's guested with everyone from Loretta Lynn to Sting, T Bone Burnett, Levon Helm and Ralph Stanley).
 If this is the musician's lot, she's more than willing to accept it - with gusto.

 "I do miss the camaraderie of being in a band," she muses.
 "With Solas, we had a great work ethic and I learned so much from that time in my life.
 What matters most to me though is that the songs are good.
 That, and travelling with my band and with the right instruments.
 Getting a grand piano and a beautiful cello at every venue mightn't be the wisest thing to be doing, but for me it's worth it, if the music is right.

 "I've always just gone with my gut: sometimes it works and sometimes it doesn't, and you've just got to be prepared to take those risks."

-Please check back soon for 's tour schedule.
+Please check back soon for The Forgotten Kingdom - Live Sand Animation's tour schedule.